NicKarlovich/oneDNDConversion/doc.md

 #### Reckless Attack
 * Now grants advantage on attacks until the start of your next turn (to work on held actions and opportunity attacks), used to only work until end of turn

+#### Relentless Rage
+* Same as before (DC 10 con save when you hit 0, or regain HP, DC inceases by 5 each time this occurs per short rest, after which it resets back to 10)
+* Instead of coming back up at 1 HP, you come back up with 2x your barbarian level HP

 #### Persistent Rage
 * 15th level feature
 * Now restores all uses of your rage onece per long rest,
 * The unconcious condition not the incapacitated condition shuts off rage

+#### Primal Champion
+* Same as before, but max is now 26 instead of 24 to work with updated ASI rules at level 19

 #### Primal Knowledge
 * Tasha's Cauldron ability moved to level 2
+* unlocks non-combat functionality for rage
+* Gain 1 proficiency from barbarian proficiency list
+* WHile you are raging, you can make the following skill checks with your strength score instead of their original scores:
+    * Acrobatics
+    * Intimidation
+    * Perception
+    * Stealth
+    * Survival

+#### Weapon Mastery
+* New features for weapons, see area below

 ### Bard